How Air Purifiers Can Help The Fight Against Viruses

 Used alongside frequent handwashing, mask wearing, and social distancing it can be a valuable addition to your other protective measures.

-It's important to note that an air purifier is only effective against viruses if it can clean all of the air in the room it's located in.
+It's important to note that an air purifier is only effective against viruses if it can clean all the air in the room where it's located.
 This is why you should take care to purchase the appropriate air purifier per square footage of the room you want to be purified, whether it's 200 square feet or 1,200+ square feet.

 This is because the air purifier has to push the air in the room through its filter.
 Too small and it will struggle to clean the space effectively.
 Too large and you may end up paying more for what you need — but it will certainly turn over the air and clean the space quicker if that’s a concern.

-It’s also important to note that no air purifiers have been independently lab tested for their performance against the coronavirus that causes COVID-19.
+It’s also important to note that air purifiers have not been widely lab tested for their performance against the coronavirus that causes COVID-19.
 That’s why we say virus-sized and COVID-sized particles.
-It wouldn’t be ethical to devote resources during a pandemic to this type of testing and no lab should take on that risk.

 What we do know is that True HEPA filters are a type of mechanical filter that are designed to catch the smallest particles in the air.
 Particles that are measured by microns and nanometers.
 They work like a fishing net — anything larger than the size it captures will get caught.